Da1sypetals/SnapViewer/README.md

   ```sh
   maturin dev -r
   ```
-- Specify resolution, log level and path to your snapshot, and run the application.
+- Specify resolution, log level and directory to your snapshot (which should have `allocations.json` and `elements.db`), and run the application.
   - Tkinter application (works on windows)
     ```sh
-    python tk.py --log info --res 2400 1000 -p <path_to_your_snapshot>
+    python tk.py --log info --res 2400 1000 -d <dir_to_your_snapshot>
     ```

 ## Notes